antaldaniel/ceemid_website/content/post/2020-01-30-ceereport/index.md

 ## Recommendations

-I made a few concrete recommendations in the panel.
+Daniel made a few concrete recommendations in the panel.

 * Creating the European Music Observatory, and the creation of similar industry initiatives, and commissioning collaborative (multi-stakeholder) market research, as CEEMID works in many countries, can only replace the missing market research function in the extremely fragmented industries, such as motion picture production, the music industry, but to a certain degree architecture and design.